THE ORIGINS OF GREEK MUSIC

 ARISTOXENUS

-Pythagorean ideas fed directly into Aristoxenus thinking, who later emphasised the importance of perception and auditory experience in music.
-Whilst Aristoxenus embraced the mathematical approach of Pythagoras, his findings proved that music required a subjective understanding of melody and rhythm and involved far more than mere mathematical equations.
-Aristoxenus work would later lay the foundation for the later musical theory that would continue to influence Western world music for centuries.
+Pythagorean ideas fed directly into Aristoxenus’s thinking, and he would later emphasise the importance of perception and auditory experience in music.
+As well as embracing the mathematical approach of Pythagoras, his findings proved that music required a subjective understanding of both melody and rhythm.
+His teachings proved that music relied on far more than mere mathematical equations.
+Aristoxenus’s work would later lay the foundation for the later musical theory that would continue to influence Western world music for centuries thereafter.

 SOPHOCLES & EURIPIDES